tenzir/tenzir/web/docs/operators/sinks/explore.md

 # explore

-Renders pipeline data in a terminal user interface (TUI).
+Renders pipeline data in a terminal user interface.

 ## Synopsis